Mefist89/board-game/README.md

 ### 🎲 Gameplay Mechanics
 - **Movement**: Roll dice to determine how many spaces to move
-- **Questions**: Answer questions from math, chemistry, biology, physics, geography, and computer science
+- **Questions**: Answer questions from math, chemistry, biology, physics, geography, and computer science (questions and answers are randomly selected and displayed in random order)
 - **Scoring**: Earn points based on attempts (1st: 100 points, 2nd: 50 points, 3rd: 25 points)
 - **Progression**: Correct answers advance your position; incorrect answers may send you back